mauicv/mauicv.github.io/public/posts/XPBD-JAX-physics-engine/content.md

 ![actuated robot](/posts/XPBD-JAX-physics-engine/gnoci.gif)

 I chose to leave this here for now because my instinct is there will be lots of unexpected details to solve in order to get it performant enough to actually apply to this robot i'm trying to train to walk.
+The differentiable side of things is also still an open problem for me - getting clean gradients back through the iterative Gauss-Seidel solve and the non-smooth contact updates is exactly the kind of thing that turns into a much bigger job than it first looks, and it's the part i'd actually need for the learning story i mentioned at the start.
 I do love this approach to physics though and I will return to it at some point.